Laminitis in Donkeys

 Hoof health is essential all year round, but the changing seasons can have a significant impact on your horse’s hooves.
-In this seasonal blog post, we look at caring for the health and integrity of your horse’s hooves during potentially the most challenging season – winter.
+In this seasonal article, we look at caring for the health and integrity of your horse’s hooves during potentially the most challenging season – winter.

 Environmental conditions such as wet, muddy, and frozen ground can have adverse effects on horse’s hooves so it’s important to try to protect them as best you can with the right care and prevention.